 Wetlands Mini Golf ‘n’ Games

-A short drive out of Melbourne CBD to Wheelers Hill will bring you to Wetland Golf 'n' Games.
-This family-friendly entertainment complex offers two 18-hole courses, one outside and one undercover, with both being more than capable of challenging players of all ages.
+A short drive out of the CBD to Wheelers Hill will bring you to Wetland Golf ‘n’ Games.
+This family-friendly entertainment complex offers two 18-hole mini golf courses, one outside and one undercover, with both being more than capable of challenging players of all ages.

 Latrobe Golf Park